Group Insurance in Canada: What It Covers, How It Works, and How to Build a Plan

 Disability Insurance

 Disability insurance is vital for protecting an employee’s income during periods when they can’t work due to illness or injury.
-There are two main types of group disability insurance:
+Group disability insurance protects an employee’s income through two primary forms of coverage designed for both short-term and long-term needs:

 • Short-term disability – Replaces income for illnesses/injuries lasting less than 2 years